 The following discussion is a general summary of the material U.S. federal income tax consequences of the ownership and disposition of our common shares by a holder of our common shares that is a U.S. Holder (as defined below).
 This summary is general in nature and does not address the effects of any state or local taxes, U.S. federal estate, gift, or generation-skipping taxes, or the tax consequences in jurisdictions other than the United States.
-In addition, this discussion does not discuss all aspects of U.S. federal income taxation that may be relevant to investors subject to special treatment under U.S. federal income tax law (including, for example, owners of 10% or more of the voting shares of the Company, U.S. expatriates, insurance companies, tax-exempt entities, financial institutions, persons subject to the alternative minimum tax, regulated investment companies, securities broker-dealers or dealers, traders in securities who elect to apply a mark-to-market method of accounting, partnerships or other pass-through entities and investors in such an entity; persons holding our securities as part of a larger integrated transaction, persons who acquire our securities as compensation; and, persons whose functional currency is not the U.S. dollar).
-This summary is based on the U.S. Internal Revenue Code of 1986, as amended (which we refer to as the "Code"), the regulations promulgated thereunder, court decisions and published rulings of the Internal Revenue Service (the "IRS"), as in effect on the date hereof, and the Convention between the United States of America and Canada with Respect to Taxes on Income and on Capital signed on September 26, 1980, as amended and currently in force (which we refer to as the "Treaty"), and does not take into account the possible effect of future legislative or administrative changes or court decisions.
+In addition, this discussion does not discuss all aspects of U.S. federal income taxation that may be material to investors subject to special treatment under U.S. federal income tax law.
+For example, this discussion does not address all U.S. federal income tax aspects that may be material to U.S. Holders who own or have owned, directly or by the application of certain constructive ownership rules, 10% or more of the outstanding shares of the Company by either vote or by value, U.S. expatriates, insurance companies, tax-exempt entities, financial institutions, persons subject to the alternative minimum tax, or the base erosion minimum tax, regulated investment companies, securities broker-dealers or dealers, traders in securities who elect to apply a mark-to-market method of accounting, partnerships or other pass-through entities and investors in such an entity, persons holding our securities as part of a larger integrated transaction, persons who acquire our securities as compensation, persons who may be subject to the tax on global intangible low-taxed income, persons who may be eligible for a deduction for a portion of foreignderived intangible income or global intangible low-tax income, and persons whose functional currency is not the U.S. dollar).
+This summary is based on the U.S. Internal Revenue Code of 1986, as amended (the "Code"), the regulations promulgated thereunder, court decisions and published rulings of the Internal Revenue Service (the "IRS"), as in effect on the date hereof, and the Convention between the United States of America and Canada with Respect to Taxes on Income and on Capital signed on September 26, 1980, as amended and currently in force (the "Treaty"), and does not take into account the possible effect of future legislative or administrative changes or court decisions.
 We will not request any rulings from the IRS or obtain any opinions from counsel on the tax consequences described below, or on any other issues.
 The IRS or a court might reach a contrary conclusion with respect to the issues addressed herein if the matter were to be contested.
 Future legislative or administrative changes or court decisions may significantly change the conclusions expressed herein, and any such changes or decisions may have a retroactive effect with respect to the matters discussed herein.
 This discussion assumes that we are not, and will not become, a controlled foreign corporation as determined for U.S. federal income tax purposes.